 1.)
 Only the female mosquito seeks out a blood meal.
 Male mosquitoes feast on plants.

 2.)
-Mosquitoes are attracted to the carbon dioxide, lactic acid and octenol found in our breath and sweat.
+Mosquitoes are attracted to the carbon dioxide, lactic acid, and octenol found in our breath and sweat.
 It is also believed that they may have a preference for beer drinkers.

 3.)
-There are approximately 3,500 species of mosquitoes worldwide, but only a couple hundred species feast on human blood.
+There are approximately 3,500 known species of mosquitoes worldwide, but only a couple hundred species feast on human blood.

 4.)
 The female’s saliva contains an anti-coagulant that keeps blood from clotting and lets her more easily drink up her blood meal.
 The saliva induces an allergic response from her victim’s immune system, via histamines; that’s why your skin gets an itchy bump after being feasted on.
+It’s due to mosquito spit.

 5.)
 Even thought they are not only a pest that can transmit lethal diseases and viruses, eliminating mosquitoes might be a bad idea, as many other critters depend on them for food.